USAJOBS/help-center/working-in-government/non-citizens.md

 Although the above groups are not prohibited from being paid from agency appropriated funds, group members are still subject to the requirements of Executive Order 11935 listed above and to the immigration law as summarized below.

-## Immigration Law Requirements On Employing Citizens And Aliens
+## Immigration law requirements on employing citizens and aliens

 For any work to be performed in the United States, immigration law requires private and public employers to hire only individuals who are eligible to be employed.
 Those individuals are: